-If you’re new to the trade show scene or you’ve exhibited in the past, you may be questioning if trade shows are still worth it in 2018.
+If you’re new to the trade show scene or you’ve exhibited in the past, you may be questioning if trade shows are still worth it.

 It’s no secret that an increasing number of today’s businesses are focusing mainly on digital mediums to attract and retain their customers.
 This would suggest that the offline nature of a trade show is behind the times, so to speak.